WallarooLabs/wally/book/what-is-wallaroo.md

 ## Wallaroo by example: Market Spread

-Let’s start talking about what Wallaroo is by way of an example.
-Our primary demo application is one called “Market Spread.”
+Let’s start talking about what Wallaroo can do by way of an example.
+One demo application is one called “Market Spread.”
 It’s based on a proof-of-concept we did for a large bank that was looking at ways to modernize their infrastructure.
 Market Spread is an application designed to run alongside a trading system.
 Its goal is to monitor market data for irregularities around different symbols and potentially withdraw some trades that have been sent to market should certain anomalies occur.

 When we break the application down into its key components we get: